lisa-lin/web_server/README.md

 ## Web Server and Browser (from the command line)
-This is a very simple Ruby web server and browser.
-You can issue GET and POST requests and see the HTTP response of those requests.
+This is a very simple Ruby web server and browser, in which you can issue GET and POST requests and see the HTTP response of those requests.

+**Directions**

 In one tab of your terminal, run `server.rb`.